WajdBoulos/real_time_speech_denoiser/README.md

 # Things to consider
 - Consider changing the reader/writer design to a more general observer design (use https://refactoring.guru/design-patterns/observer/python/example for a good example of how to do this correctly)
+- Consider changing the interface to always use numpy arrays and never raw samples in a buffer.
+This will change the data to always use the more optimized array type, and will require less conversions, as most objects can work with a numpy array or the raw samples, some can only work with numpy arrays, and only the sockets can work only with the raw data.
+This will move from a bytes object of raw data to a numpy float32 array, and will require changing every object that currently uses raw bytes to use the numpy option.
+This includes using the regular streams instead of the raw stream in sounddevice, the regular read instead of the buffer_read in soundfile, will remove the need for the conversions in the audio_visualizer and the dccrn_processor and the multiplier, and will add the need for a conversion only in the socket_reader and socket_writer.

 # TODO
 - [x] Change class names from Receiver to Reader and Listener to Writer